 Oregon PSR's Healthy Climate Program advocates for a just transition to a clean energy economy.
 Antiquated fossil fuels and dangerous, expensive nuclear power pose both immediate and long-term negative impacts to human health and our climate.
 A just transition to a carbon-free, nuclear-free energy landscape must prioritize the rights of and be led by communities who are at the greatest risk from climate disruption, including but not limited to communities of color, people experiencing poverty, and Native Americans.
 We work with our community partners to support and promote clean, renewable energy that is protective of human health.

-The Portland Clean Energy Fund will be a November 2018 ballot measure that will raise $30 million per year to invest in renewable energy, energy efficiency, home weatherization, living-wage job training, local sustainable food production, and more.
-As we move towards a low-carbon economy, we have the choice to ensure that low-income families and communities of color receive their fair share of the benefits of a new renewable energy ecosystem.
-By enacting a 1% business license surcharge for retailers making more than $1 billion a year in national sales, we can ensure that our community receives green infrastructure and renewable energy job training while taking local action on climate change.
+The Portland Clean Energy Initiative, which passed in November 2018, will raise $30 million per year to invest in renewable energy, energy efficiency, home weatherization, living-wage job training, local sustainable food production, and more.
+As we move towards a low-carbon economy, Portlanders have made the choice to ensure that low-income families and communities of color receive their fair share of the benefits of a new renewable energy ecosystem.
+By enacting a 1% business license surcharge for retailers making more than $1 billion a year in national sales, we will ensure that our community receives green infrastructure and renewable energy job training while taking local action on climate change.

-Oregon PSR is teaming up with 350 PDX, APANO, Coalition of Communities of Color, Columbia Riverkeeper, NAACP Portland Branch, NAYA Family Center, the Oregon Chapter of the Sierra Club, Portland Audubon, and Verde to pass the Portland Clean Energy Fund and invest in climate action, racial justice, and economic fairness.
-We need your help!
-Sign up today to gather signatures and get out the vote to pass the Portland Clean Energy Fund.
+Oregon PSR teamed up with 350 PDX, APANO, Coalition of Communities of Color, Columbia Riverkeeper, NAACP Portland Branch, NAYA Family Center, the Oregon Chapter of the Sierra Club, Portland Audubon, and Verde to pass the Portland Clean Energy Initiative and invest in climate action, racial justice, and economic fairness.

-Click here to visit the Portland Clean Energy Fund's website to learn more about the initiative and its community supporters.
+Visit the Portland Clean Energy Initiative's website to learn more about the initiative and its community supporters.

 100% Renewable Energy by 2050